artdevue/phalcon-scelet/README.md

 #### Using Composer (*recommended*)

-Best way to install Boilerplate would be Composer, if you didn't install it
+Best way to install Scelet of Phalcon would be Composer, if you didn't install it

 Run code in the terminal: